Alignment Science Blog

 Implications for AI Safety

-1. Variance dominates on complex tasks.
-When frontier models fail on difficult problems requiring extended reasoning, there is a tendency for failures to be predominantly incoherent rather than systematic.
+1. Errors are variance dominated on long tasks.
+When frontier models fail on difficult problems requiring extended reasoning or action, there is a tendency for failures to be predominantly incoherent rather than systematic.
+This is our most robust finding.

-2. Scale doesn't imply supercoherence.
-Making models larger improves overall accuracy but doesn't reliably reduce incoherence on hard problems.
+2. Scale doesn't imply errors will be more coherent.
+Making models larger improves overall accuracy but doesn't reliably reduce error incoherence.

-3. This shifts alignment priorities.
+3. We should worry relatively more about reward hacking.
 If capable AI is more likely to be a hot mess than a coherent optimizer of the wrong goal, this increases the relative importance of research targeting reward hacking and goal misspecification during training—the bias term—rather than focusing primarily on aligning and constraining a perfect optimizer.

 Conclusion